osnieltux/install_samba_pdc/README.md

 **Remember to:**

   - *set your \<domain> and \<IP>*
-  - *change you administrator passord*
+  - *change you administrator password*
   - *delete PASSWORD.txt (contains the randomly generated password)*